 State and Local Face Covering Mandates

-As COVID-19 infections rise across the country due to the Delta variant, some states and a growing number of localities are acting to mandate face coverings in indoor public spaces.
-Numerous jurisdictions require face coverings in government-owned facilities and/or public schools, but see below for the list of known jurisdictions with face covering mandates extending to all indoor public spaces, including businesses.
+Numerous jurisdictions require face coverings in government-owned facilities and/or public schools, but see below for the list of known jurisdictions with face covering mandates for both vaccinated and non-vaccinated individuals extending to all indoor public spaces, including businesses.
 This list is compiled from media monitoring and intelligence from members and state associations.
 Please send any additions to Mike Green.

-- Connecticut - Bridgeport, Danbury, Hartford, New Haven, Norwalk and Stamford
+- Connecticut - Bloomfield (expired 2/15), Bridgeport, Danbury, Hartford, New Haven, Norwalk and Stamford

-- Georgia - Atlanta and Savannah (local governments in Georgia are only allowed to impose a mask mandate if the number of new COVID cases in their county rises above 100 per 100,000 people over the past 14 days.)
+- Georgia - Atlanta, Savannah (local governments in Georgia are allowed to impose a mask mandate if the number of new covid cases in their county rises above 100 per 100,000 people over the past 14 days.)

 - Hawaii (statewide)